Direct vs Regular Mutual Fund Plans: The Complete India Guide

 Difference: ₹78 lakh

-If you'd rather have a fee-only advisor walk you through this, book a free portfolio audit.
+If you'd rather have a fee-only advisor walk you through this, Find a Fee Only Investment Advisor.

 Why Your Bank or RM Pushes Regular Plans